lslv1243/land/README.md

 ```

 ### 4. Run `land`
-After running land all the files should be generated to be used.
-If it is a Flutter project it will contain the glue to use in a Flutter application.
+With `land` installed globally, you can generate the localization files from any directory in your terminal.
 More details about Flutter localization at: https://docs.flutter.dev/development/accessibility-and-localization/internationalization.

----

-NOTE: I highly recommend [downloading the tool](https://github.com/lslv1243/land.git), building it, making it available globally and use it this way instead of using `flutter pub run`.